 If a bank defaults or goes bankrupt then each depositor in a bank is insured up to a maximum of Rs.1,00,000 only (Rupees One Lakh) for both principal and interest amount held by him.

 The bank deposits kept in different branches of a bank are aggregated for the purpose of insurance cover and a maximum amount upto Rupees one lakh is paid (if a bank defaults) .This is provided by RBI’s Deposit Insurance & Credit Guarantee Corporation (DICGC).
+It must be noted that the amount was last revised in the year 1993 from the earlier Rs 30,000.

 For example, if an individual had an account with a principal amount of Rs.95,000 plus accrued interest of Rs.4,000, the total amount insured by the DICGC would be Rs.99,000.
 If, however, the principal amount in that account was Rs.
 On lakh, the accrued interest would not be insured, not because it was interest but because that was the amount over the insurance limit